Sabrina: Secrets of a Teenage Witch

 Sabrina: Secrets of a Teenage Witch is an animated television series on the Hub Network based on the Archie Comics series Sabrina the Teenage Witch.
 The series was co-produced by MoonScoop Entertainment/Splash Entertainment, MoonScoop, DSK Entertainment, Laughing Lion, Telegael Teoranta, and Archie Comics Publications, Inc. with the participation of The Walt Disney Company.
 The series was developed by Pamela Hickey and Dennys McCoy and was acquired by the Hub Network on October 1, 2012.
-The series was originally intended for a summer 2013 release but was delayed to fall 2013, and ran for one season.
+The series was originally intended for a summer 2013 release but was delayed to fall 2013, and ran for only one season.
 This was also the last production by MoonScoop before it was filed for bankruptcy.

 The series features famous celebrity Ashley Tisdale as the voice of Sabrina.

 Premise

 The series tells the story of a young teenager named Sabrina Spellman, who is born as a half-witch and a half-human.
 She lives a double life as a normal high school student and as a sorceress-in-training in the magical world.
 Once her two worlds collide, Sabrina is the only one who has the rare mystical ability to battle her enemies while also attempting to maintain her secret identity/life as a half witch from all of the humans around her.

 Unlike previous versions, Sabrina is shown to be a witch princess; as she is destined to rule all of the magical world one day as queen.
 Sabrina's pet is a black cat, named Salem, who is a spy sent by Enchantra to make Sabrina's life in the human world unbearable enough to live in the witch world permanently; in order for Enchantra to drain Sabrina of her great magical powers, and become the strongest and the most feared sorceress in all of Witch World.